-Tall athletes --Lithuania Lithuania
+Tall athletes -- Lithuania

 Arvydas Sabonis 221 cm.
 2.21 m (7 ft 3 in) Lithuanian professional basketball player (retired).
 Arvydas Romas Sabonis (born December 19, 1964) is a retired Lithuanian professional basketball player and a businessman.
 He won the Euroscar Award six times as the best European player and played in a variety of leagues, including seven seasons in the National Basketball Association (NBA) in the United States.
 Sabonis, who played the center position, also won a gold medal at the 1988 Summer Olympics in South Korea for the Soviet Union, and later earned bronze medals at the 1992 and 1996 games while playing for Lithuania.
 He retired from professional basketball in 2005.
 The 14th tall athlete in the world.